How do you choose your foie gras?

 • Block of foie gras: a preparation made from emulsified foie gras and water.
 The block of foie gras may include pieces - minimum 30% for duck and 50% for goose - and will then be called " Block of foie gras with pieces ".

-• Foie gras : refers to a preparation composed of pieces from different lobes of foie gras (3 at most) agglomerated and seasoned.
-It can be recognized by its marbled appearance when cut.
+• Foie gras : a preparation composed of pieces from different lobes of foie gras (3 at most), agglomerated and seasoned.
+It can be recognized by its marbled appearance when cut .

-• Whole foie gras: whole foie gras is the cream of foie gras and the most appreciated by connoisseurs.
+• Whole whole Whole foie gras is the crème de la crème of foies gras, and the one most appreciated by connoisseurs.
 It is most often made from a whole foie gras from the same animal.
-When cut, it has a uniform texture and colour.
-It is the top-of-the-range product and therefore the most expensive.
+When cut, it has a uniform texture and color.
+It's the most upmarket product, and therefore the most expensive.

 Finding a good foie gras: signs that don't deceive